polyglotdev/udemy-docker-mastery/Docker.md

 - `docker container top <container_id>`: process list in one container
 - `docker container inspect <container_id>`: details of one container config
 - `docker container stats <container_id>`: performance stats for all containers

+## Getting a shell inside containers

+- `docker container run -it`: start new container interactively
+- `docker container exec -it`: run additional command in existing container
+- Different Linux distros have different commands to get a shell in a container